 Q47: My landlord has evicted me and I dont think it was legal, what is the proper procedure? / I want to evict my tenant, how do I do it?

 Landlord/ tenant relations are a very complex area of law and the following advice is only to be used as a very basic guide.
-For more complete advice you should contact the Environmental Protection department of your local authority.
+For more complete advice you should contact your local Citizens Advice Bureau or a solicitor.

 The proper procedure that a landlord must follow to legally evict a tenant is as follows,

 - A bailiffs warrant (to be enforced by a County Court bailiff)